 The risk of pathogens and nutrients entering watercourses increases when manure is spread at inappropriate times.
-Preventing rain from falling on farmyard manure storage heaps can reduce the volume of storage required, and therefore reduce the likelihood of spreading at inappropriate times.
+Preventing rain from falling on manure storage heaps can reduce the pressure on dirty water/slurry storage, allowing spreading to commence when conditions are suitable.